mhrons/mhrons.github.io/docs/index.md

 ![Milan](img/Milan.jpg){width="70"}

 My name is **Milan Hronský**
-I live in Slovakia, and work on  **better integration of intermittent renewable energy in the grid**.
+I live in Slovakia, and work on  **better integration of renewable energy in the grid**.
-You can contact me via [LinkedIn](https://www.linkedin.com/in/milan-hronsky-76132224/)
+A common problem of renewable energy is its [intermittency](https://mhrons.github.io/pv_intermit/)

 My photovoltaic projects:

 - [PV Logger](https://mhrons.github.io/pv_log/)